 4.2 In accordance with the Municipality’s by-laws, policies and directives as to when and how an erf shall be cleared officials with delegated authority for the identification of fire hazards shall have the final decision on the standard of clearing of an erf.
 If an erf is not identified as a fire hazard, but is in breach of other municipal legislation, the matter will be referred to the relevant department(s) for further action.

 4.3 Compliance notices will be served on land owners by registered mail through the South African Post Office in terms of section 6(2) of the Community Fire Safety By-law and will only be served by e-mail as a courtesy where accurate contact information is provided to the Municipality and captured (held) in its data base.
 Despatch of the Notice by pre-paid registered post to the address of the owner together with proof that it reached the correct post office nearest to where the owner resides will constitute sufficient proof that the Notice had come to the attention of the land owner.

+(Not feeling confident of the post offices reliability to serve notice, could you use private courier company and landowner be held responsible for cost)

 4.4 A clearing compliance notice period of 28 working days in the case of owners who reside in South Africa and 40 days in the case of owners who reside beyond the borders of South Africa, shall apply in respect of the removal of hazardous conditions prescribed by this policy.